 Although the natural response is to exit your vehicle after a crash, the Georgia State Police suggests that drivers get their vehicle off the road and then stay inside the car and activate the emergency flashers.
 If you must get out of the car, you should not stand close to moving traffic and never stand behind of or in front of the vehicle, just in case your car is struck by another.
 You want to be on the side of the road and your vehicle as far from traffic as possible and behind a barrier if one is available.
 If you hit an icy patch or obstacle that caused your accident, it is just as likely that the next car to come by will hit it as well.

-If you have been in an accident, contact The Law Offices of Shane Smith for your copies of our books: Property Damage Guide for Georgia and 10 Mistakes That Can Ruin Your Georgia Wreck Case.
+If you have been in an accident, contact Shane Smith Law for your copies of our books: Property Damage Guide for Georgia and 10 Mistakes That Can Ruin Your Georgia Wreck Case.
 These books are free to all Georgia accident victims.

 Attorney Shane Smith represents victims of traffic and pedestrian accidents throughout the Atlanta area.